Skip to main content

 Attractions

-Enchanted Forest, Skytrek Adventure Park, BC Hydro Revelstoke Dam Tours, Rafting & Kayaking on the Illecillewaet River, Stand-up Paddle Boarding on Lake Revelstoke, Revelstoke Aquatic Centre, Revelstoke Golf Course, Revelstoke Mountain Resort, Three Valley Lake Chateau & Ghost Town, Crazy Creek Waterfalls & Suspension Bridge.
+Enchanted Forest, Skytrek Adventure Park, BC Hydro Revelstoke Dam Tours, Rafting & Kayaking on the Illecillewaet River, Stand-up Paddle Boarding on Lake Revelstoke, Revelstoke Aquatic Centre, Revelstoke Golf Course, Revelstoke Mountain Resort, Three Valley Lake Chateau & Ghost Town, Crazy Creek Waterfalls & Suspension Bridge, Revelstoke Visual Arts Centre & Big Eddy Glass Works.

 Biking & Hiking

 Not far from the downtown core of funky cafes and charming old homes, a splendour of trails await adventure cyclists.
 Two of the most notable high-alpine trails are Keystone-Standard Basin and Frisby Ridge.
-Free Spirit Sports & Leisure is the original outdoor equipment store for the city.
+Revelstoke Mountain Resort has BC’s newest lift-accessed bike park and offers access to alpine hiking and biking.
+Free Spirit Sports & Leisure and Revy Outdoors stock outdoor equipment and bikes can be rented and serviced at Skookum.

 Craigellachie